 What happens if a Worldwide order gets refused at customs?

 The buyer typically refuses when they receive an unexpected duty bill.
 Printful does not automatically reship returned international packages.
 You decide whether to refund the customer (eating the outbound shipping cost) or charge a reship.
-Refusal rates on Worldwide DDU routes run higher than on DDP routes, so factor a refusal-cost buffer into Worldwide retail prices.
+Refusal rates on Worldwide DDU routes run higher than on DDP routes, so factor a refusal-cost buffer into Worldwide retail prices for markets with higher duty exposure.

 How long do I have to file a lost-order claim for a Worldwide order?

-Printful's international lost-package waiting window is 6 weeks past the expected delivery date — twice the domestic window.
+Printful's international lost-package waiting window is 6 weeks past the expected delivery date.
 Most "lost" Worldwide packages arrive between weeks 3 and 6, slow-tracking through customs rather than truly missing.
 File the claim after the window, and Printful reprints and reships at no cost.

-Does Printful offer express shipping to Worldwide destinations?
+Does Printful offer expedited shipping to Worldwide destinations?

 Which Printful facility ships my Worldwide order?